 Caterpillar's aim is to enable its users to build native blockchain applications to enforce the correct execution of collaborative business processes starting from a BPMN process model.
 In this context, the meaning of "native" is that code artifacts deployed on the blockchain encode all the execution logic captured in the process model.
 Specifically, Caterpillar aims at fulfilling the following three design principles [8].
 First, the collaborative process is modeled as if all the parties shared the same process execution infrastructure (the blockchain).
-Accordingly, the starting point for implementing a collaborative business process is a single-pool BPMN process model and not a collaborative process model or a choreography model where parties communicate via message exchanges.
-Second, the full state of the process instance and of its subprocess instances is recorded on the blockchain.
+Accordingly, the starting point for implementing a collaborative business process is a single-pool BPMN process model, and not a collaborative process instance and of its subprocess instances is recorded on the blockchain.
 All the metadata required in order to retrieve the links between a given process instance and its related subprocess instances are also recorded on the blockchain.
 Third, the execution of a process instance can proceed even if all the off-chain components of Caterpillar are unavailable.

 To achieve these principles, Caterpillar translates a BPMN process model into a set of smart contracts, which can enforce the business process without making assumptions about any of the off-chain components that trigger transactions on these contracts.
 While Caterpillar comes with off-chain components for deploying, triggering and monitoring business processes, these off-chain components are optional.
-Parties can, thus, either directly invoke the smart contract transactions without going through Caterpillar's off-chain components or implement their own runtime.
-Accordingly, multiple instances of the off-chain runtime component may be running simultaneously (e. g., one instance per participant).
+Parties can thus either directly invoke the smart contract transactions without going through Caterpillar's off-chain components, or implement their own runtime.
+Accordingly, multiple instances of the off-chain runtime component may be running simultaneously (e.g. one instance per participant).